 Additional rules are added later to increase the complexity of the game.
 The game requires children to listen and remember instructions, pay attention to the adult leading the game and resist natural inclinations to stop or go.

-“It’s about helping the children practice better control,” McClelland said.
+“It’s about helping the children practice better control,” Megan says.
 “The games train them to stop, think and then act.”

 Researchers evaluated children’s self-regulation and academic achievement before and after the intervention and found that children who had received the intervention scored significantly higher on two direct measures of self-regulation.
 English language learners who participated in the intervention also scored significantly higher in math than their peers in the control group.

-Researchers want to continue improving the games used in the intervention and expand the use of the intervention to more children, McClelland said.
-Because the games are somewhat simple and require few materials, training teachers is fairly easy and the program is relatively low-cost for schools, she said.
+Researchers want to continue improving the games used in the intervention and expand the use of the intervention to more children, Megan says.
+Because the games are somewhat simple and require few materials, training teachers is fairly easy and the program is relatively low-cost for schools, she says.

 The study was supported by a grant from the Ford Family Foundation and by OSU.